Katowice: Emergence as an industrial centre

-On 3 October 1846, the works of the final stage of the Breslau-Myslowitz (Wrocław-Mysłowice) rail line ended, built and operated by the Upper Silesian Railway (Oberschlesische Eisenbahn, OSE).
-It was opened by the Prussian king Friedrich Wilhelm IV.
+On 3 October 1846, the works of the final stage of the Breslau-Myslowitz (Wrocław-Mysłowice) rail line ended, built and operated by the Upper Silesian Railway.
+It was opened by king Frederick William IV of Prussia.
 A year later, on 6 August 1847, the first train arrived at the new Katowice station.

 The railway connection with major European cities (Katowice gained connections to Berlin, Kraków, Vienna and Warsaw, among others, between 1847 and 1848) fostered economic and population growth.
 The population grew enough to erect the first Lutheran church on 29 September 1858 (Church of the Resurrection), and the first Catholic church two years later, on 11 November 1860.
-Katowice (then: Kattowitz) gained city status on 11 September 1865 in the Prussian Province of Silesia, by the act of the king Wilhelm I Hohenzollern.
+Katowice (then called Kattowitz) gained city status on 11 September 1865 in the Prussian Province of Silesia, by the act of the king Wilhelm I Hohenzollern.

 The city flourished due to large mineral (especially coal) deposits in the area.
 Extensive city growth and prosperity depended on the coal mining and steel industries, which took off during the Industrial Revolution.
 The city was inhabited mainly by Germans, Poles incl.
 Silesians, and Jews.
 In 1884, 36 Jewish Zionist delegates met here, forming the Hovevei Zion movement.
 Previously part of the Beuthen district, in 1873 it became the capital of the new Kattowitz district.
 On 1 April 1899, the city was separated from the district, becoming an independent city.